nicolaipalm/paref/docs/description/faqs.md

 <details>
   <summary>Can I use a cyber-physical system (e.g. Matlab or Modelica model) as blackbox function?</summary>

 Yes.
-Paref is well suited for this purpose, and we have done this many times in the past.
+Paref is well suited for this purpose, and was successfully applied in the past.
 However, Paref does not currently provide a direct interface to these systems.
 You have to implement it yourself.
-We are currently working on providing a direct interface to these systems.
+We are currently working on that issue.

 </details>